Data Protection Officer

 We use Zapier, an automation tool, to transfer some personal data between our systems.
 This data may include your name, email address, organisation name, and sign-ups or purchases of our between our systems.
 Your data may be retained for a a period in line with our retention policy after a transfer has been made, and is stored safely on cloud-based servers before being automatically deleted.
 While this data may be processed and stored safely in encrypted form outside the UK or EEA, our data processing agreement with Zapier includes the EU Standard Contractual Clauses approved by the Information Commissioner’s Office, giving you essentially equivalent protection as under the UK GDPR.

 If you request an invoice for a purchase of a product or service from within this website, we will use a third-party service provider to process this request.
 As part of this processing, your name, email address and relationship to an organisation may be collected and stored by our provider, to service these requests, and to meet requirements in law, such as retention of sales records for VAT purposes.
+Our provider may also contact you on our behalf to resolve any issues with payment or invoices, or to comply with audit requirements.
 To manage invoicing and customer data related to these requests, we use Iplicit, a cloud-based accounting system.
 If your data is held on this system, it is stored securely on servers within the UK or EEA.

 If you sign up for one of our training sessions, consultancy sessions or webinars, we use Zoom, a meetings tool, to run the session.
 Our Zoom accounts are set up to process data in transit and store any recordings made within the EEA, and our meetings are secured, and not open to participants without invitations.

 Zoom's standard privacy statement is here.
 For some of our programmes that use Zoom, a separate privacy statement will apply to your data, and we will provide a link to this from within the Zoom tool.